opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 ### ***Recording of terms of settlement agreement, consent interlocutory judgment or consent judgment***

-(17) If the parties reach agreement on the issue of liability for the claim or quantum of damages or both, they must submit [Form 7](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%207.pdf) of Appendix A1 to these Practice Directions to the Court to record the terms of settlement agreement or to enter a consent interlocutory judgment or consent judgment as the case may be.
+(17) If the parties reach agreement on the issue of liability for the claim or quantum of damages or both, they must submit [Form 7](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%207.pdf) of Appendix A1 to these Practice Directions to the Court to record the terms of settlement agreement or to enter a consent judgment on liability or consent judgment as the case may be.

 ### ***Benchmark rates for cost of rental and loss of use***